(Updated Jan. 14, 2017)

 The most successful coach in Florida State history, Leonard Hamilton is the Seminoles’ all-time winningest coach and is the 10th winningest coach in ACC history.
-He became the Seminole’s winningest coach as Florida State defeated Pittsburgh on March 7, 2015 and became the 10th all-time winningest coach in ACC history as he guided the Seminoles past VCU on Dec.
+He became the Seminoles winningest coach as Florida State defeated Pittsburgh on March 7, 2015 and became the 10th all-time winningest coach in ACC history as he guided the Seminoles past VCU on Dec.
 6, 2015.
-As the 2016-17 season begins, he needs only nine wins to surpass Frank McGuire of North Carolina and South Carolina to move into ninth place for all-time coaching victories in the nation’s most storied and illustrious conference – the ACC.
+Seven games into the 2016-17 season, he needs only three wins to surpass Frank McGuire of North Carolina and South Carolina to move into ninth place for all-time coaching victories in the nation’s most storied and illustrious conference – the ACC.

 Hamilton is the only coach in league history to be the all-time winningest coach at two different ACC schools.
 Hamilton is also the winningest Division I coach at the University of Miami with 144 wins (1991-2000).